Error

 We devised the world's first prototype Ropax Fast Ferry with a dual engine, also capable of running on Liquefied Natural Gas.

-We reinforced our company culture focused on reducing the use of electricity, fuel and paper.
+We promote a company culture focused on reducing electricity, fuel and paper consumption.

 We innovated with new ventilation systems

-We optimised ventilation in our machine rooms with energy-saving controllers.
+We optimise ventilation in our engine rooms with energy-saving dampers.

 We recorded our carbon footprint

-We had it certified by the Ministry for Ecological Transition to measure our impact and be able to reduce it.
+We had it certified by the Ministry for Ecological Transition to measure and control our impact.

-We designed two new trimarans, based on new environmental sustainability and efficiency criteria.
+We designed two new trimarans, following new criteria for energy efficiency and greater sustainability.

 We raised awareness among our staff

-We implemented internal awareness campaigns to promote safe environmental practices.
+We initiated internal awareness campaigns to promote safe environmental practices.

-We devoted our efforts to further reducing the use of resources
+We are committed to further reducing the use of resources

-Fewer printers, new cooling systems, new lighting systems and reuse.
+Fewer printers, new refrigeration systems, new lighting systems, reuse.

 What did we do in 2017?